cchitsiang/awesome-stars/topics.md

 - [doowb/github-traffic](https://github.com/doowb/github-traffic) - Get the Github traffic for the specified repository
 - [gitify-app/gitify](https://github.com/gitify-app/gitify) - GitHub notifications on your menu bar.
 Available on macOS, Windows & Linux.
 - [coderyi/Monkey](https://github.com/coderyi/Monkey) - Monkey is an unofficial GitHub client for iOS,to show the rank of coders and repositories.
-- [github/hub](https://github.com/github/hub) - A command-line tool that makes git easier to use with GitHub.
+- [GrantBirki/hub](https://github.com/GrantBirki/hub) - A command-line tool that makes git easier to use with GitHub.

 ## go

+- [mehdihadeli/Go-MediatR](https://github.com/mehdihadeli/Go-MediatR) - A library for handling mediator pattern and simplified CQRS pattern within an event driven architecture. inspired by csharp MediatR library.
 - [tierrun/tier](https://github.com/tierrun/tier) - The easiest way to add pricing to your SaaS.
 Get billing over with.
 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica